 The process used to make these decorative pieces employed a combination of chemicals applied to the pressed glass before firing.
 The result was a swirled sheen that was much less expensive to achieve when compared with other types of art glass popular in the early 1900s, such as Tiffany and Steuben.
 Carnival glass is sometimes called the "poor man's Tiffany," in fact.

 In 1908, Fenton made the first American pieces we now know as carnival glass.
 Northwood also began their production in the same year.
 Other companies such as Millersburg, founded by John W. Fenton after the Fenton Art Glass venture proved profitable, and Dugan also made beautiful carnival pieces.
 In fact, Dugan manufactured its wares until the company closed in 1931 due to a fire, according to The Online Glass Museum.
-You can learn more about some of these businesses reading: Carnival Glass Companies.

 The real rage in carnival glass production lasted about ten years through 1918.
 The market for the glass, along with the production, then moved overseas to countries like England, Germany, and Czechoslovakia where it was made and sold throughout the 1920s and into the '30s.

 Most of this iridescent glass was not marked with Northwood's pieces being the notable exception.
 Most Northwood pieces are indeed marked with an underscored capital N within a circle.
 While another carnival glass produced during the same era is certainly as attractive as Northwood's, it is the presence of these markings or "signatures" that make it one of the most popular carnival glass names with collectors today.